-Microsoft and its next Xbox console, code-named Xbox Scarlett, isn't far behind either, with a Christmas 2020 release lined-up by the American maker.
+Microsoft and its next Xbox console, the Xbox Series X, isn't far behind either, with a Christmas 2020 release lined-up by the American maker.
 Microsoft seem very confident in the Xbox Two as well, with Xbox boss Phil Spencer claiming that they will "again deliver on our commitment to set the benchmark for console gaming."

 - PlayStation Classic: video trailer, price, release date, games and more revealed